rivue/Gamified-Study-Tool/README.md

         - fix progress bar (random amount gained might be nice along with fetching a random amount of questions (5-9))
         - redirect home when user is done
         - loading bars (for courses)
+        - weird redirect for when user is logged in and try to navigate to a library which doesn't exist or no permissions (102 in main.js) ex: /lessons/234234 fix w/ a loading state or something, prob pretty easy

     create course (library) page:
         - add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study